 Notes about the story: Ad Noctum is a transformative work, meaning it’s “fan fiction,” much like Ulysses, The Once and Future King, or anything you’ll find on AO3.
 It’s an epic-length AU that starts roughly a year before season 1 of SGU, and is roughly contemporaneous with season 10 of SG-1.
 Please don't repost to other sites, but it’s okay to link to this site.
 One day, I, personally, may repost this on AO3.
 It depends on how the mists of time clear, kids.

-Notes about the series: Ad Noctum is part of The Multiverse Triptych, which also includes Force over Distance and Mathématique.
+Notes about the series: Ad Noctum is part of the Multiverse Triptych, which also includes Force over Distance and Mathématique.
 Force over Distance is meant to be read first.
-Mathématique and Ad Noctum can be read in any order, or at the same time.
-They’re both WIPs.
+Mathématique and Ad Noctum can be read in any order or together.

-Special note: There’s a cat in this story.
+A Special Note: There’s a cat in this story.
 The cat will be, without exception and at all times, one hundred percent fine.
-Even if characters worry about the cat or the plot seems to threaten the cat, I personally guarantee you that the cat will always be having a great time.
+Even if characters worry about the cat or the plot seems to threaten the cat, I personally guarantee you that the cat will always be living his best life.

-This is Fiction: Also known as Definitely Not the Way I Think People Should Live.
-But as dark as this one is, as terrible as the characters sometimes are to one another, it’s still, somehow, about carrying beautiful things in your heart.
+This is fiction: Also known as Definitely Not the Way I Think People Should Live.
+But, as dark as this one gets, as terrible as the characters sometimes are to one another, it’s still, somehow, about carrying beautiful things in your heart.

 Permissions: Anything done with love and attribution is okay by me: translations, art, commentary, remixes, playlists, podcasts, changes in energy, transpositions, the years-long work of ghostly archivists…